 Part time Jobs:

 Job Shadow: Identify individuals currently working in areas you are most interested in and seek opportunities to shadow them while they work.
-Call 706-737-1604 to schedule an appointment with your Career Advisor to create a plan for this.
+Call 706-737-1604 to schedule an appointment with your Career Consultant to create a plan for this.

 Other factors that influence your career and major decisions:

 Often you just don’t have enough information to be comfortable making a decision.
 You may have had very little opportunity up to this point to learn about different majors and careers.
 Career Services is an excellent place to begin.
 If you’re more independent-minded, begin researching on your own.

 This is particularly true because of all the information on the internet.
 It’s easy to become overwhelmed, but don’t give up: You can learn how to quickly and efficiently find good, accurate information on the web, and your career advisor can help guide you.

 Sometimes, these concerns must be addressed before the decision-making process can be completed.
 Your Career Advisor can help you with all of these and/or refer you to other services such as the Counseling Center for more in-depth help.